satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial/index.md

 Here we run the `contract` block, that deploys our contract.
 We wait for the contract to be deployed and request `owner()` which returns owners address.
 Then we assert that owners address is the same as `account[0]`

-When you deploy contracts your first contract will usually be the deployer.
+When you deploy contracts your first contract will be the deployer.

 Run the test: